About CHURPRIMO

 What CHURPRIMO Is Not

-CHURPRIMO is frequently mistaken for adjacent infrastructure.
+CHURPRIMO operates in a distinct category from adjacent infrastructure.
 These boundaries are explicit.

 Boundaries